-- (1) 1The theoretical block examination, held within 4-8 weeks following the end of lectures, marks the end of the first course section; it is the joint module examination for the four theoretical modules. - (2) 1The examination candidate registers for the examination with the office of the degree programme.
-2Registration must take place by no later than 2 weeks following the end of lectures in the second subject semester. - (3) The theoretical block examination takes place in the English language and consists of the following two examination sections: - a. a 5-hour written examination that may be held entirely or partially using the multiplechoice method,
+(1) The theoretical block examination, held within 4-8 weeks following the end of lectures, marks the end of the first course section.
+It is the joint module examination for the four theoretical modules.

+(2) The examination candidate registers for the examination with the office of the degree programme.
+Registration must take place by no later than 2 weeks following the end of lectures in the second subject semester.

+(3) The theoretical block examination takes place in the English language and consists of the following two examination sections:

-- b. an approx. 60-minute oral examination; it consists of two approx. 30-minute sections on two thematic focuses, announced with appropriate notice in advance. - (4) The theoretical examination is passed, provided that the student receives an assessment of at least 'sufficient (4.0)' in each of the examination sections.
-The grade of the theoretical block examination is the arithmetic average of the grades achieved in each of the examination sections, weighted identically. - (5) Unlike § 16 a section 1 APO, the theoretical block examination can be repeated once.
-The retake must take place within eight weeks following announcement of the fail in the first examination attempt; students must and may only retake examinations sections they did not pass.
+- a. a 5-hour written examination that may be held entirely or partially using the multiplechoice method, - b. an approx. 60-minute oral examination, consisting of two approx. 30-minute sections on two thematic focuses, announced with appropriate notice in advance.

+(4) The theoretical examination is passed, provided that the student receives an assessment of at least "sufficient (4.0)" in each of the examination sections.
+The grade of the theoretical block examination is the arithmetic average of the grades achieved in each of the examination sections, weighted identically.

+(5) Deviating from § 16 a section 1 APO, the theoretical block examination can be repeated once.
+The repeat must take place within eight weeks following announcement of the fail in the first examination attempt.
+Students must and may only retake examinations sections they did not pass.

-§ 8 Admission to course section IIa (master thesis)
+§ 8 Admission to course section IIa (master's thesis)

-- (1) The successful completion of all modules in the intensive year and the successful completion of the theoretical block examination are required for admission to the master thesis. - (2) 1The application for admission to the master thesis must be filed with the degree programme office and must have been received there by no later than 15.09.
-2In this, the following documents must be enclosed: - a) Proof of fulfilment as concerns the requirements specified under section 1, - b) Proposal of the topic for the master thesis, - c) A proposal for the first academic advisor or the second academic advisor, - d) A written confirmation of the first academic advisor and the second academic advisor, - e) A declaration specifying that the master examination has not been failed definitively or registered as definitively failed in the same or similar master degree programme at a domestic or foreign university.
+(1) The successful completion of all modules in the intensive year and the successful completion of the theoretical block examination are required for admission to the master's thesis.

+(2) The application for admission to the master's thesis must be filed with the degree programme office and must have been received there by no later than 15/09.
+The following material must be enclosed with the application:

+a) proof of fulfilment as concerns the requirements specified under section 1,

+- b) proposal of the topic for the master's thesis, - c) a proposal for the first academic advisor or the second academic advisor, - d) a written confirmation of the first academic advisor and the second academic advisor, - e) a declaration specifying that the master's examination has not been failed definitively or registered as definitively failed in the same or similar master degree programme at a domestic or foreign university.

-3The proposal under letters b) and c) as well as the proof as specified under letter d) are unnecessary if the student provides assurance that he or she has been unable to find an academic advisor.
+The proposals under letters b) and c), as well as the proof as specified under letter d), are unnecessary if the student provides assurance that he or she has been unable to find an academic advisor.

-(3) 1The examination board decides on the admission.
-2This should be rejected if the qualifications for entry are not fulfilled or the master examination in the same or comparable master degree programme at a domestic or foreign university has been definitively failed.
+(3) The examination board decides on admission.
+Admission will be refused if the qualifications for entry are not fulfilled or the master's examination in the same or comparable master degree programme at a domestic or foreign university has been definitively failed.

-§ 9 Master thesis
+§ 9 Master's thesis